 In 2019, Instagram restricted weight loss content and certain types of cosmetic surgery from being seen by users under age 18.

-Pinterest’s policy will prohibit — any weight loss language or imagery, any testimonials regarding weight loss or weight loss products, any language or imagery that idealises or denigrates certain body types referencing body mass index or similar indices, any products that claim weight loss through something worn or applied to the skin.
+Pinterest’s policy will prohibit — any weight loss language or imagery, any testimonials regarding weight loss or weight loss products, any language or imagery that idealizes or denigrates certain body types referencing body mass index or similar indices, any products that claim weight loss through something worn or applied to the skin.

-Ads for weight loss or appetite suppressant pills, before-and-after weight loss imagery, weight loss procedures like liposuction or fat burning, body shaming, and “unrealistica claims about cosmetic results were already banned under the policy.
+Ads for weight loss or appetite suppressant pills, before-and-after weight loss imagery, weight loss procedures like liposuction or fat burning, body shaming, and “unrealistic claims about cosmetic results were already banned under the policy.

 Pinterest has been one of the more forward-thinking social media platforms when it comes to reining harmful or misleading content in its ads.